dime-worldbank/dimeanalytics/cloud-resources/README.md

 The more thoroughly you fill in this information, the less likely it will be that OIS/ITS starts this process down the wrong path.
-When this happens this processes can be delayed by weeks and we will have additional calls answering the same questions again to a different team at OIS.
+When this happens, these processes can be delayed by weeks and we will have additional calls answering the same questions again to a different team at OIS.